One of the most frequent questions I get asked is if I have any specific tips for traveling to Israel.

 Appreciate that Israelis are very direct

-Israelis are very blunt.
+However, keep in mind that they can be very blunt – perhaps more than you’d like.
 They won’t ever hide what they think from you – whether you like it or not.
 Some people find this rude, but try to look at it the other way around: you will never have to read anyone’s mind, and if you are annoyed by something or someone, you can just as easily speak up.
 So, one of my tips for traveling to Israel is to embrace this attitude: be polite, but always assertive.

 Almost everyone speaks English